teunisvdh/ProjectApp/README.md

 **Author**: Teunis van der Hofstad

-VideoTraveler is for everyone that doesn't know what to do while traveling by train.
-It can create a video playlist based on your interests and travel time.
+Time to kill?
+Use VideoBreak!
+VideoBreak is the app that let's you create a video playlist based on your interests and time available.

 ## Problem Statement
 Everyday millions of people travel by train to go to work or school.